-For all the reasons laid out above, CMS should reject Virginia's approach to encouraging work.
+For all the reasons laid out above, the state should reconsider their approach to encouraging work.
 If Virginia is serious about encouraging work, helping people move into jobs that allow for self-sufficiency, the state would be committed to ensuring that all adults have access to health insurance in order to ensure they are healthy enough to work.
 While Virginia is taking a step in the right direction by expanding Medicaid as intended by the ACA, the state takes a step backward by placing additional barriers between the state's most vulnerable families and their health care.